MaxBuster380/OneShot-Color-Filter/README.md

 While this project is under MIT license, credit given is appreciated.

-To use this project, you may use any IDE that can run Kotlin and can take keyboard inputs.
-IntelliJ IDEA Community Version works and is free (https://www.jetbrains.com/idea/).

-A command invite will show.
-You have these options :

-help
-	- Shows this list.

-apply [input image path] [output image path]
+Download the latest "OneShot-Color-Filter.jar" release, or run the source code in an IDE that supports Kotlin development.

+You are then presented a window where you can :
+ - load the image you want to work on.
-	- Apply the World Machine color filter on an image
+ - apply the color filter
-	If no output path is given, the file will be created in the same directory as the input.

-stt [integer]
-	- Sets the thickness of the TV effect, in number of pixels.
+ - change the TV effect size
-	For no effect, input 0.

-credits
-	- Shows the app's credits.

-quit
-	- Close the app.
+ - export the produced image.

-Example of use :

-> stt 2

-> apply C:\Users\User\Pictures\Niko.png
+Currently, you can only export to the same directory as the input image.

+This project currently works on Windows, probably works on Linux operating systems.